A. The seriousness and character of Paul's ministry.

 ii.
 The idea of on the right hand and on the left is of holding both offensive and defensive weapons.
 It probably has in mind "both advancing and being attacked."
 "Particularly, the shield and the sword; the former on the left arm, the latter on the right hand.
 We have the doctrine of truth, and the power of God, as an armour to protect us on all sides, every where, and on all occasions."
 (Clarke)

 g.
 By honor and dishonor, by evil report and good report; as deceivers, and yet true; as unknown, and yet well known; as dying, and behold we live; as chastened, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.
 In concluding his resume', Paul will list his references, describing both what the world thought of him and what God thought of him.

 i.
 The world (including the worldly Corinthian Christians) described Paul with words like: dishonor . . . evil report . . . deceivers . . . unknown . . . dying . . . chastened . . . sorrowful . . . poor . . . having nothing.

 ii.
 In His reference, God described Paul with words like: honor . . . good report . . . true . . . well known . . . behold we live . . . not killed . . . always rejoicing . . . making many rich . . . possessing all things.

 iii.
-Which reference was true?
+Which description was true - the world's or God's?
 2 Corinthians 4:18 gives the answer.
-According to the things which are seen, the world’s estimation was correct.
-According to the things which are not seen, God’s estimation was correct.
+According to the things which are seen, the world's estimation was correct.
+According to the things which are not seen, God's estimation was correct.
 Which estimation is more important to you?